 Two Ferris State University professors will travel to the east coast, in July, to participate in the prestigious Higher Education Resource Services’ (HERS) Summer Leadership Institute 2017.

-Lianne Briggs, the chair of the Sports, Entertainment and Hospitality Management department, in the College of Business, and Jennifer Johnson, a professor of Geography in the College of Arts and Sciences, will attend the HERS institute, to be held on the Bryn Mawr College campus, in Bryn Mawr, Pa.
+Lianne Briggs, the chair of the Sports, Entertainment and Hospitality Management department, in the College of Business, and Jennifer Johnson, a professor of Geography in the College of Arts, Sciences and Education, will attend the HERS institute, to be held on the Bryn Mawr College campus, in Bryn Mawr, Pa.
 The office of Provost and Vice President of Academic Affairs Paul Blake offered its full support to the professors’ involvement in this 12-day intensive program, intended to prepare women faculty and administrators for leadership roles in higher education.

 The HERS curriculum consists of a leadership development model with a focus on self-knowledge, networking and institutional awareness.
 Participants complete assignments before attending the institute to assess their own leadership skills and knowledge of their institution.